+Shape the dough.
 Roll dough out on a lightly floured surface into a rectangle that's roughly 12 x 18 inches.
-Spread with garlic butter, leaving about 1/2 inch space around all the edges.
+Spread with the garlic herb butter, leaving a 1-2 inch border around all the edges.
 Sprinkle with cheese.

 Starting on one of the long sides, roll the dough up just like you would a cinnamon roll.
 Start from the center and work out to the edges as you go, making sure to keep it fairly tight.
 Once fully rolled, pinch the seams together.